t2-project/documentation/source/microservices/use.rst

    loadProfile=t2-project-flexible.jmx

 that provides many options.
-See page :ref:`JMeter <jmeter>` about more information on how to use the flexible test plan.
+See page :doc:`JMeter <../measurements/jmeter>` about more information on how to use the flexible test plan.

 Once you have chosen which profile to use, you can run them by calling